Carbondale, Illinois: Events

+Economy

 The city's business districts include several large shopping malls (including University Mall on the east side of town), featuring a mixture of national chain stores and locally owned businesses.
 In addition, Carbondale is home to many small shops and restaurants, many of them located in the downtown area.
 The downtown district is supported by Carbondale Main Street, which has listings and information about individual businesses.
 Because of the large student population in the city, there is a great variety of restaurants, featuring many nationalities of cuisine.
 Several bars and coffeehouses offer live music, poetry readings, and other entertainment.
 The Carbondale Chamber of Commerce offers information on local businesses in over 60 categories.